 - Now transfer the egg and milk mixture back to the saucepan.
 Continue to stir and cook.
 The mixture will now begin to thicken as it boils.
 Boil and stir for 1 minute.

 - Remove from heat and add the butter or margarine and the vanilla.

-- If you have lumps it is better to pass this mixture through a sieve now before it cools as it thickens even more.
+- If you have any lumps now is the time to pass this mixture through a sieve before it cools as it thickens even more.